Branthalt/blockchain/README.md

 ## TODO list
-1. Take transaction, validate and add to pool
 1. Pull transactions from pool, and add to new block
 1. Mine block
 1. Mine in seperate thread